Troudaut/jasmine_boilerplate/README.md

-# jasmine_boilerplate
+# jasmine-boilerplate README

-VS code extensions that generate Jasmine boilerplate for unit testing
+VS code extensions that generate Jasmine boilerplate for unit testing.

+## Features

+Create Jasmine tests for Angular components.

+## Extension Settings

+None for the moment